Brazilian presidential inauguration: Ceremonies

-Inaugural Parade
+Inaugural parade

 The president-elect and the vice-president elect ride to Congress, where they are to take the oath of office, in a ceremonial parade.

 The inauguration parade starts at the Cathedral of Brasília, located at the beginning of Ministries Esplanade.
 In front of the Cathedral, the president-elect and vice-president-elect take the presidential Rolls-Royce and proceed in parade down the Ministries Esplanade to the National Congress, while escorted by the Independence Dragoons.

-A number of presidents-elect have chosen to attend Mass at the Cathedral of Brasilia before the start of the inaugural ceremonies.
+A number of presidents-elect have chosen to attend Mass at the Cathedral of Brasília before the start of the inaugural ceremonies.
 In that case, a Solemn Mass is scheduled to take place in the Cathedral before the time set for the beginning of the State-sponsored inauguration ceremonies.
 The president-elect then hears Mass and leaves the Cathedral at or around the time scheduled for the start of the inauguration parade.

 Other presidents-elect have chosen not to attend Solemn Mass in the Cathedral before the inauguration ceremonies (some have attended no religious service at all, and others, while still attending Mass, opted for a private celebration in the morning of inauguration day instead of a major event in the Cathedral): in that case, instead of proceeding to the Parade from the Cathedral, they simply arrive in front of the Cathedral in their private cars, and at that point enter the presidential State Car for the start of the Parade.

 During the parade, the Ceremonial State Cars carrying the president elect and their spouse, the vice-president-elect and their spouse are flanked by a formation of Dragoons from the presidential guard of honor.
-However, except in the case of a re-elected president and vice-president, the flagpoles in the Ceremonial State Cars (that usually bear the National Flag and the Presidential or Vice-Presidential Standard) remain empty during that part of the ceremonies, as those being transported are not yet president and vice-president.
+However, except in the case of a re-elected president and vice-president, the flagpoles in the Ceremonial State Cars (that usually bear the national flag and the presidential or vice-presidential standard) remain empty during that part of the ceremonies, as those being transported are not yet president and vice-president.
 The parade ends at foot of the entrance ramp to the Palace of Congress.